foundinblank/study1adults/04resultsection.md

 Summary of ANOVAs
 -----------------

 What have the ANOVAs told us?
 Let's make a table here, and graphs below.
-We are able to find significant effects of group on both accuracy and face-chest ratio in the all-ANOVA.
-However, most of our significant effects of group are driven by HearingNovice doing poorly on accuracy.
+We are able to find significant effects of group on both accuracy and face-chest ratio in the all-ANOVA, as well as the reversed ANOVA.
+However, most of our significant effects of group are driven by HearingNovice doing poorly on accuracy and looking at the hands/chest more.
 So...the ANOVA story is that, really, Hearing Novices don't really know ASL well, and that's why they're doing poorly.
-There is no AoASL story there.
+There is no *strong* AoASL story there, it's more of a L2 language learning thing?.

 ``` r
 aov.summary <- tribble(~ANOVA, ~Accuracy, ~FaceChestRatio,